ultralytics/ultralytics/docs/en/models/sam.md

 auto_annotate(data="path/to/images", det_model="yolov8x.pt", sam_model="sam_b.pt")
 ```

-This approach accelerates the annotation process by bypassing manual labeling, making it especially useful for large datasets.
-For step-by-step instructions, visit [Generate Your Segmentation Dataset Using a Detection Model](#generate-your-segmentation-dataset-using-a-detection-model).
+This function takes in the path to your images and optional arguments for specifying detection (`det_model`) and SAM segmentation models (`sam_model`).
+This feature helps you quickly generate high-quality segmentation datasets without the need for manual annotation.
+For more details, see our guide on [Generate Your Segmentation Dataset Using a Detection Model](#generate-your-segmentation-dataset-using-a-detection-model).

+### What datasets were used to train the Segment Anything Model (SAM)?

+SAM was trained on the massive [SA-1B dataset](https://ai.facebook.com/datasets/segment-anything/), which includes more than 1 billion segmentation masks from 11 million high-resolution and diverse images.
+The dataset ensures high quality and extensive variety in segmentation tasks, contributing to SAM’s superior zero-shot performance.
+To delve deeper into the dataset and its capabilities, refer to the [Key Features of the Segment Anything Model (SAM)](#key-features-of-the-segment-anything-model-sam) section.